rhain-r/ecommerce-agentic-brand-manager/README.md

 ##  Project Overview

-This project demonstrates how e-commerce brands can deploy Agentic AI using Python, LangChain, Claude Code, and mock external tools (Shopify API & Buffer API).
+This project demonstrates how e-commerce brands can deploy Agentic AI using Python, LangChain, Claude AI, Claude Code, and mock external tools (Shopify API & Buffer API).

 The system begins when the scheduled CRON job wakes the agent.
 The agent is provided with a system prompt defining its persona and given access to specific tools (e.g., `check_inventory()`, `write_copy()`, `schedule_post()`).
 It autonomously decides which tools to use and in what order, routing its own outputs based on the results of its actions.